Redemption Feed

 Overview

 The document details the structure and delivery of the Redemption Feed, a data file securely provided by Cardlytics to our partners.
 This feed contains anonymized transaction records, offering essential details such as transaction ID, cardholder ID, merchant and offer identifiers, store information, merchant name, card type, and the last four digits of the card (if available), along with the transaction amount and timestamp.
 All fields are required unless explicitly noted.
-Cardlytics ensures timely delivery by uploading these Redemption Feed files hourly, which partners can then securely retrieve via SFTP.
+Cardlytics ensures timely delivery by uploading these Redemption Feed files hourly, which partners can then securely retrieve via our (recommended) REST API or alternate option SFTP.

 Data Anonymization and Privacy